 - Attach the open end of the clear “slinky” tube (see 2 below) to the opening at the bottom right of your spirometer and stretch it out.
 The mouthpiece is at the other end of the tubing.

-- Your respiratory therapist will move the yellow slide on the left side of the spirometer to the correct level for you, according to your age, height and how deeply you are able to breathe now.
+- Your respiratory therapist will move the yellow slide on the left side of the spirometer to the correct level for you.
+The level is based on your age, height and how deeply you are able to breathe now.
 This shows how much you need to breathe in to fill your lungs.

 - Before starting, blow all the air out of your lungs.
-We call this exhalation.
 Then, close your lips tightly around the mouthpiece.

 - Breathe in slowly and deeply through the mouthpiece.

-- While breathing in, watch the “smiley” face marker and keep the yellow marker floating in the box with the “smiley” face.
+- While breathing in, watch the “smiley” face marker and keep the yellow marker floating in the box with the “smiley” face for at least 6 seconds.
 Try to keep the marker away from the “sad” faces.

-- Hold your breath for 3-6 seconds, then remove the mouthpiece and breathe out slowly.
-Watch the yellow float in the round cylinder to see what the highest number is that you have reached.
+- Then, remove the mouthpiece and breathe out slowly.
+The top of the yellow marker inside the cylinder will allow you to see what the highest number is you have achieved.